madetech/blog/posts/ethical_software_engineering.md

-# Finding ethics in Technology
+# Finding Ethics in Data Security

 _(For the purpose of this blog post, the term engineer is defined as software engineers, devops engineers, and all of those that have a responsibility for maintaining the infrastructure and software for computer systems)_